Adjectival/track_shoes/README.md

 - As a user, I **do not want blank names for stores and shoes to be saved**.

 ## Technologies Used
-- Application: Ruby, Sinatra, Active Record
+- Application: Ruby, Sinatra
 - Testing: Rspec, Capybara
-- Database: Postgres
+- Database: PostgreSQL, Active Record
-- Design: Bootstrap 3
+- Design: CSS3

 ### Support and contact details
 _Contact alexd (dot) jacks (at) gmail (dot) com with questions regarding this software.